raiden-02/CyberRunner/docs/arena-forge-live.md

 # ArenaForge live runs

 The public site shows a recorded agent run with no model account.
 Live design is separate.
-It calls a server-side OpenAI or Anthropic API and can consume a lot of tokens.
+It calls OpenAI or Anthropic from the server and can spend a lot of tokens.

-Recorded evaluation evidence was produced with the OpenAI path.
-Live design has direct OpenAI and Anthropic session adapters.
-Those adapters share the same tools and prompt.
-They were not benchmarked against each other.
+The recorded evaluation used OpenAI.
+Live design talks to OpenAI or Anthropic with the same tools and prompt.
+Those two paths were not compared as a benchmark.

 ## Keys stay on the server